-Limb Loss is much more common than many people realize, and it’s numbers are growing.
+Limb loss is much more common than many people realize, and the numbers are growing.
 By learning the facts about limb loss, we can start to be better advocates for our friends and family, feel less alone during our journey with limb loss, and raise awareness through meaningful, fact-based discussion.

 1. There are 2.1 million people living with limb loss in the USA, and that number is expected to double by 2050.